justinjaywang/lists/source/_posts/rules-for-living.md

 - Be deliberate.
 - Embrace discomfort.
 - Know what you don't know.
-- Keep your head.
+- Keep your composure.
-- Do things that are mostly sustainable.
+- Mostly do things that are sustainable.
 - Never let anyone else slow you down.
 - Never feel sorry for yourself.
 - Love what you do.